 Surface Pro has only a mini DisplayPort and USB-C. Unfortunately, the monitors in the market these days require HDMI or DisplayPort.
 To use the premium monitors, you must buy adaptors or quality cables to ensure there’s no disruption or signal loss.

-Best Monitor for Surface Pro: Our Picks
+Best Monitor for Surface Pro: Our Picks for 2020

 If your work demands precision, you’ll love the Dell UltraSharp U2715H.
 The model has a 27-inch, which makes it one of the biggest on the market.
 It also enables you to work or game, thanks to the 1440p IPS panel that has excellent viewing angles and fantastic colors.